OpenLiberty/liberty-tools-vscode/CONTRIBUTING.md

-# Contributing to Liberty Dev Extension for VS Code
+# Contributing to Liberty Dev Extension for Visual Studio Code

 We welcome contributions, and request you follow these guidelines.